thegworld/gtx-browser/media/mojo/README.md

 #### Site Isolation

 In Blink, both media element and EME MediaKeys belong to a `WebLocalFrame`.
-In Chromium, this translates to media player and CDM belonging to a `RenderFrame`.
+In GTx Browser, this translates to media player and CDM belonging to a `RenderFrame`.
 In the render process, this is clear.
 However, when hosting all remote media components in a single `MediaService` (service manager only supports one service instance per process), the Frame boundary could get fuzzy.
 This will be